-Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
+When set in the zone statement for a slave zone, specifies which hosts are allowed to submit Dynamic DNS updates and have them be forwarded to the master.
 The default is { none; }, which means that no update forwarding will be performed.

-To enable update forwarding, specify allow-update-forwarding { any; };.
-Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves.
+To enable update forwarding, specify allow-update-forwarding { any; }; in the zone statement.
+Specifying values other than { none; } or { any; } is usually counterproductive; the responsibility for update access control should rest with the master server, not the slave.

-Note that enabling the update forwarding feature on a slave server may expose master servers relying on insecure IP address based access control to attacks; see Section 6.3 for more details.
+Note that enabling the update forwarding feature on a slave server may expose master servers to attacks if they rely on insecure IP-address-based access control; see Section 6.3 for more details.